timhunt/moodle-availability_quizgradeitem/README.md

 The condition integrates with Moodle's standard availability API and appears alongside the other restrict access conditions.

+Also: The condition takes the last attempt of a quiz if multiple attempts are allowed.

 ## Note! ##

 "Grade item" here refers to grade items set in the Quiz activity.
 These grade items are not set or do not appear in the gradebook.
 See <https://docs.moodle.org/502/en/Building_Quiz#Quiz_section_grades> for details.

 ## To install ##